 - No language or country test requirement for temporary residence permit.

 - Access to high standards of healthcare.

 Initially, successful applicants are granted temporary residence permit for one year, renewable for two consecutive periods of two years.
-After five years of legal and continuous residence, investors can apply for a permanent residence and after one more year – for Citizenship by Naturalisation, if certain conditions are met.
+After five years of legal and continuous residence, investors can apply for a permanent residence and after one more year – for Portugal Citizenship by Naturalisation, if certain conditions are met.